Developmental lesson observations

 The process of developmental lesson observations involves the following stages and tools:

 The pre-observation meeting (approx. 20 minutes): The pre-observation meeting is scheduled at a time convenient for both the instructor and the observer; a day before the observation or ideally earlier, but not on the same day as the observation.
 In the pre-observation meeting the instructor and the observer discuss information regarding students, the aims of the lesson and briefly the lesson itself.
 Instructors are invited to bring to this meeting any class information, lesson materials, etc. which they feel may be useful for the purposes of the observation.
-They are, however, not required to produce a written lesson plan unless they choose to do so, in which case they can refer to the following sample lesson plan: DKE-Lesson Plan Sample-R4-Section H-23.10.2020-Final Version.
+They are, however, not required to produce a written lesson plan unless they choose to do so, in which case they can use the following template: SL-Lesson plan template-16.11.2020 and refer to the following sample lesson plan: DKE-Lesson Plan Sample-R4-Section H-23.10.2020-Final Version.
 In line with the developmental nature of the observation, the instructor and the observer also discuss any specific area(s) which the instructor would additionally like the observer to focus on during the lesson observation.
 At the end of the pre-observation meeting instructors are also referred to the LessonReflectionForm which they are invited to use or refer to for self-reflection purposes after the lesson observation.

 The lesson observation (50 minutes or longer if the instructor wishes so): The lesson observation is scheduled at a time convenient for both the instructor and the observer; latest the day after the pre-observation meeting, ideally a few days beforehand.
 Before the observation, instructors can share with their students the idea that developmental lesson observations are a regular PPD activity within the SL and that the observer will be a guest engaging in a developmental observation activity in the lesson.
 During the lesson observation, the observer will most preferably sit in the back or a corner of the room from where s/he will be able to observe the whole class.
 In terms of lesson data, the observer takes notes on blank sheets of paper or uses a running commentary.
 Following the lesson, both the instructor and the observer reflect on the experience; the instructor uses the LessonReflectionForm and the observer summarizes the strengths of the lesson as well as areas for further development using the LessonObservationFeedbackForm following an analysis of the lesson data in his/her running commentary.